Stephen Matthew Elin

 Working papers:

-“Knowing in Hell: Machiavelli, Political Realism, and Epistemic Game Theory”
+“Knowing in Hell: Resource-Rational Political Realism and Epistemic Game Theory”

 “Equilibria Under Intervention: Causal Reasoning in Multi-Agent AI”